 -

 Habitat Quality Scoring: Not all suitable habitat is created equal.
-We evaluate the current “rank” of an area, helping regulators understand if a site is a critical corridor or a low-functioning marginal zone.
+We evaluate the suitability of habitat within your project area, helping regulators understand if a site may be occupied by listed species.

 -

-Negative Determination Reports: If our field evaluation proves that the physical or biological features (PBFs) required for a species are absent, we provide the technical record needed to request a “No Effect” concurrence from federal agencies.
+Negative Determination Reports: If our field evaluation proves that the physical or biological features required for a species are absent, we provide the documentation needed to request a “No Effect” concurrence from federal agencies.

 In environmental consulting, information is the best defense against project delays.
-By partnering with GMEC, you gain:
+By partnering with Grouse Mountain, you gain:

 -